apache/parquet-site/content/en/blog/features/alp_encoding.md

 The encoding was released as part of [parquet-format 2.14.0] in September 2006.
-ALP is already supported in at least one major open source implementation (the [`parquet` 60.0.0](arrow-rs-60) Rust crate), and we expect other Parquet implementations to add ALP support in the next few months.
-Please check the [Implementation Status] page for the most up to date compatibility  status.
+ALP is already supported in at least one major open source implementation (the [`parquet` 60.0.0](arrow-rs-60) Rust crate), and we expect other Parquet implementations to add ALP support in the coming months.
+Please check the [Implementation Status] page for current compatibility status.
+You can also try it today on your own datasets using the [tool in the ALP benchmark repository](https://github.com/alamb/alp_benchmark#run-on-your-own-parquet-files).

 [parquet-format 2.14.0]: /blog/2026/09/11/2.14.0/
 [arrow-rs-60]: https://crates.io/crates/parquet/60.0.0
 [Implementation Status]: https://parquet.apache.org/docs/file-format/implementationstatus/

-You can also try it today on your own datasets using the [tool in the ALP benchmark repository](https://github.com/alamb/alp_benchmark#run-on-your-own-parquet-files).

 ## Conclusion